Battle of Lusail: Background

 Comments made by Netherlands manager Louis van Gaal (left) regarding Argentina forward and captain Lionel Messi (right) enraged several Argentina players prior to the match.

 The Netherlands and Argentina had previously met nine times, developing a rivalry with one another; the Dutch won four of the nine matches, while the Argentines won one match, with the other four matches ending in a draw, two of which saw Argentina winning on penalties.
-Five of the prior matches occurred in the World Cup: a 4–0 win for the Dutch at the second group stage in 1974 was replied with a 3–1 win for the Argentines in the 1978 final.
-The Dutch won 2–1 in the 1998 quarter-finals prior to two goalless draws in the 2006 group stage and at the semi-final stage of the previous major tournament where they both had made an appearance, the 2014 FIFA World Cup held in Brazil, which had finished 0–0 after extra-time, with Argentina prevailing 4–2 after penalties.
+Five of the prior matches occurred in the World Cup: a 4–0 win for the Dutch at the second group stage in 1974 was answered by a 3–1 win for the Argentines in the 1978 final.
+The Dutch won 2–1 in the 1998 quarter-finals prior to two goalless draws in the 2006 group stage and at the semi-final stage of the previous major tournament where they both had made an appearance, the 2014 FIFA World Cup held in Brazil, finished in a 0–0 draw after extra-time, with Argentina going through after winning the penalties 4–2.
 The previous game had been similarly intense and close but had not featured the same level of animosity between the players.
 Lionel Messi for Argentina and Daley Blind for the Netherlands were the only players who took part in that fixture who were also on the pitch in Lusail, in addition to Netherlands manager Louis van Gaal.

 The Netherlands entered the game having been undefeated in their 19 previous international matches.
 During pre-match interviews with the media, the Dutch side offered comments that were later revealed to have upset the Argentine side.
 Van Gaal stated to Dutch publication Nederlandse Omroep Stichting: "Messi is indeed the most dangerous player who creates the most chances and also makes them himself.
 But on the other hand he does not play much with the opponent when he has possession of the ball.
 That is also where our chances lie."
 After the two countries' previous World Cup matchup ended in a penalty shootout, the Dutch manager insisted that the team were practicing for such an outcome, stating "we hope we will have a minor advantage if we have to take penalties."
 Argentine goalkeeper Emiliano Martínez later stated that he screenshotted Van Gaal's comments on his phone and referred to them frequently as motivation.
 Dutch goalkeeper Andries Noppert told reporters days before the match that he felt confident in beating Messi from the penalty spot.
 Van Gaal also said that "we've got a score to settle with Argentina for what happened two World Cups ago."